Contents

 These Are All the Web App Vulnerabilities

-While the OWASP Top Ten highlights the most critical and common vulnerabilities, it certainly does not cover all vulnerabilities.
+While the OWASP Top 10 highlights the most critical and common vulnerabilities, it certainly does not cover all vulnerabilities.
 When developing your web app, you should look to protect against more vulnerabilities than just those ten highlighted in the list.

 Testing Once is Enough